 Publishing has changed dramatically and our members recognise increasing opportunities for transparency of the scholarly record.
 Breaking the distant vision of Research Nexus down into actionable chunks made it more relatable for call participants.
 Many reflected on seeing their place in it properly for the first time.
 Yet, challenges remain and many were brought to the fore in the discussions.

 The reliability and usability of the technology for registering metadata with Crossref needs to improve.
 We need to do better in supporting multi-language and multi-alphabet information.
 Not just developing systems anew, but also streamline the way content is registered and annotated, and continue to disambiguate the competing identifiers.
-Different content types, chiefly books, present specific challenges in this regard.
+Different record types, chiefly books, present specific challenges in this regard.
 Finally, making all that metadata accessible and usable is key to enabling insights from the rich data we collectively make available.

 Technology is important, but won’t overcome the barriers that exist in the mindsets.
 Siloed thinking means that publishers may not be sensitive to benefits that improved relationship metadata could have for colleagues working on assessment, even within the same institutions.
 Greater guidance or best practices for new identifiers, such as ORCID, ROR, grants, would allow more publishers to get on board with the changes.
 Researchers often don’t help the cause either – many don’t realise the role and benefits of metadata for their work and are reluctant to provide rich information related to it, perceiving it as a bureaucratic burden.